-As a learning environment, the school library is a place for investigation, study, and enjoyment.
-With the guidance of professional staff, students are able to gain confidence; increase their abilities as finders, users and creators of information; and find challenge and stimulation.
-The Meramec Library-Media Center serves all students in grades kindergarten through five as well as the Meramec faculty and families.
-Scheduling for library use is flexible based upon the needs of the students and the classroom teacher.
-To facilitate learning and information needs, open access to all resources is maintained.
+The Meramec school library serves all students in grades kindergarten through five as well as the Meramec faculty and families.
+Scheduling for library use is flexible based upon the needs of students and classroom teachers.
+To facilitate learning and information needs, open access to all library resources is maintained.